Music (2022 - 2024)

 - One course in music theory

 - One additional course numbered at or above the MUSIC-UA 100 level.
-Four points of performance (from our department or Steinhardt) may be used for this requirement.
+Four points of performance (from this department or Steinhardt) may be used for this requirement.

 Policies Applying to the Major and Minor

-A grade of C or higher is required for a course to count toward the major or minor; courses taken pass/fail do not count.
+A grade of C or higher is required for a course to count toward the major or minor; courses graded Pass/Fail do not count.

 The College awards 4 points for a score of 4 or 5 on the Advanced Placement examination in Music Theory and counts this as elective credit toward the baccalaureate degree, but the credits do not count toward the music major or minor.
 CAS does not award any credit for International Baccalaureate or any other advanced standing examinations in music.

 Highly motivated students may take part in the department’s honors program, which culminates during the senior year with an independent study supervised by a faculty member.
 Students must have a 3.65 GPA both in the major and overall to pursue honors.
 Honors students register for a semester or more of Independent Study (MUSIC-UA 997 or 998) in which they complete a capstone project in musicology or music history, ethnomusicology, analysis, or composition.
 This might take the form of an analytical or historiographical study of a major work or group of works, the writing of a musical composition of substantial dimensions, or a biographical study of a composer, all under the guidance of a faculty member.
 A student wishing to pursue departmental honors should apply to the director of undergraduate studies.
 There are also three departmental prizes that the department awards to exceptional students (listed in the awards and prizes section of this Bulletin).